Drabble/Labo01_WEM/README.md

 of found documents in Solr.
 To communicate with Solr and the crawler, we use Solrj API and to build the crawler we use crawler4j.

-In Solr, the core is named "crawler" and the index built contains 80 documents :
+In Solr, the core is named "crawler" and the index built contains 80 documents which is the limit we set with the function `setMaxPagesToFetch()`:
 ![alt text](img/solr_core_admin.png "Crawler core admin")

 ## 2. More precise indexing